 This webinar will give participants the skills and confidence to write successfully in plain English.
 It’s tailored and practical – and uses your in-house materials (e.g. reports, web content, safety standards, leaflets and guides).
 It will also help staff to prepare for future legislation on plain language in the public sector.

 After the webinar, there’s more support.
 The best way to learn something is to actually do it.
 So, to make sure everyone understands how to write in plain English, we include follow-up individual assignments/exercises.
 These are based on your in-house materials and are returned to participants, professionally edited with constructive comments.

-We tailor the one-day course so that it is suitable for participants and for your organisation.
-We’ve delivered it to managers and staff in government departments and agencies, banks, insurance companies, utility firms and call centres.
+We know this plain English training is effective.
+We’ve delivered it (offline) to managers and staff in government departments and agencies, banks, insurance companies, utility firms and call centres.

-On successful completion, participants will understand how to:
+On successful completion, participants will be able to:

 - Write in plain English for different audiences and types of communication

 Webinar outline (2.5 hours for up to 12 people)